jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/notes/2009-06-3-planning-plus-black-box-spec-part-a-notes-cycle-2-black-box-part-a.md

             - [x] Write 'Object-Bound & Reference-Bound Aspects'
                 - (± 6 hours, ending at 23-07-2009)
                 - Adapt the other documentation to the distinction between object-bound & reference-bound aspects:
-                - [x] Before introducing access control onto other aspects, you have to explain the difference between object-bound and reference-bound aspects.
+                - [x] Before introducing access control onto other aspects, you might explain the difference between object-bound and reference-bound aspects.
-                - [x] You also *have to* work out exactly how object-related aspects are access controlled and how friend declarations work in that case.
+                - [x] You also *might* work out exactly how object-related aspects are access controlled and how friend declarations work in that case.
                 - [x] The rule: ‘always imposed by parent’ is embedded into the stories, before Accessing Other System Aspects.
 That rule might not always apply, so you should not introduce it there either.
 You can introduce that in the object-bound and reference-bound story.
                     - [x] \> It is ok this way.
-                - [x] Then the access control connector diagrams have to change.
+                - [x] Then the access control connector diagrams might change.
 The object-related aspects do not require a parent.
                 - [x] I misinterpreted the Reference Class and Object Class terms when updating the connectors and connections.
                 It might not have anything to do with pointers to pointers.
                 You have Get Reference Class and Get Object Class,